eclipseguru/bazel-eclipse/README.md

 FWIW, I continue to debate with myself whether JDT is the right technology here.
 The main problem is the duplication of work between JDT and Bazel.
-If JDT would not require to generate class files and work mostly from source and an index/database it would be idea.
+If JDT would not require to generate class files and work mostly from source and an index/database it would be ideal.
-Bonus poits if such an index/database could be built by a Bazel aspect and shared via Bazel's remote cache capability.
+Bonus points if such an index/database could be built by a Bazel aspect and shared via Bazel's remote cache capability.

 ## BEF: Bazel Eclipse Feature ![BEF Logo](docs/logos/bef_logo_small.png)